spacetelescope/jwst/docs/jwst/pipeline/calwebb_detector1.rst

 counts from the non-destructive detector readouts and the output is a corrected countrate (slope) image.

-There are two unique configurations used to control this pipeline, depending on whether the data are to be treated as a Time Series Observation (TSO).
+There are two general configurations for this pipeline, depending on whether the data are to be treated as a Time Series Observation (TSO).
 The configuration is provided by CRDS and the reftype ``pars-detector1pipeline``.
 In general, for Non-TSO exposures, all applicable steps are applied to the data.
 For TSO exposures, some steps are set to be skipped by default (see the list of steps in the table below).

 The list of steps applied by the ``Detector1Pipeline`` pipeline is shown in the table below.
 Note that MIRI exposures use some instrument-specific steps and